Yvette Holt

-Early Years and Education
+Early years and education

-Born 1971 in Brisbane, Yvette's family have lived in Inala East since 1968 where her family in particularly her father had contributed to Queensland education in primary, secondary and tertiary education, Queensland Police Service, Queensland Stolen Wages Class-Action, Brisbane Murri Court, Inala Elders, and the Southern Queensland Centre of Excellence in Aboriginal and Torres Strait Islander Primary Health Care.
-Yvette attended Serviceton Primary State School, now known as Durack State School, where she excelled at writing, singing and softball.
+Yvette Holt was born in 1971 at the Royal Brisbane Women’s Hospital, her family lived in Inala East since 1968 where they had contributed to Queensland education in primary, secondary and tertiary, Queensland Police Service, community and social justice, Queensland Stolen Wages Class-Action, Brisbane Murri Court, Inala Elders, and the Southern Queensland Centre of Excellence in Aboriginal and Torres Strait Islander Primary Health Care.
+Yvette attended Serviceton Primary State School, now known as Durack State School, where she excelled at singing, softball and writing.

 Holt graduated with a Bachelor of Arts in Adult Education and Community Management, at the University of Technology, Sydney UTS, Faculty of Business, 2007.